patrick-baker/to-do-list/README.md

 Users can update the Priority and Status of each task by choosing the correct value in the dropdown of the chosen item on the table and clicking its Update button.

+You can find the deployed version of this app [here](https://my-sql-to-do-app.herokuapp.com/)

 ## Usage

 1. Enter Task Name, Priority, and Notes in the form field and press Submit.